SamG101-Developer/SPP-Primer/Writerside/topics/5-1-Primitive-Types.md

 ## Void type

 The `Void` is the only type that has no instances.
-This is because it is a "nothing" type, and can not be used for variables or attributes.
+This is because it is a "nothing" type, and cannot be used for variables or attributes.
 It represents the absence of a value, and is used as the return type of functions that don't return a value.
 A `Void` parameter doesn't take a value; this is needed for when a generic argument is `Void`, and the corresponding generic parameter is used as a parameter type.